pea/Gulp-Wordpress-Backup/README.md

 Gulpfile to backup a Wordpress installation for migration.

 ## Installation
-1. Clone to /exports
+1. Clone to directory outside of Wordpress installation
-2. Execute `npm install` in /exports
+2. Execute `npm install`

 ## Usage
 ### Interactive